Video Game: Pokémon Red and Blue

 - The Weedle evolutionary line is not available, referencing Ash miserably failing to catch them early on.

 - The Ekans, Koffing, and Meowth lines cannot be caught since they are owned by the Team Rocket Trio.
 Said trio is also a recurring mini-boss.

 - Pikachu is your starter, will walk behind you in the overworld, and refuse to evolve into Raichu (this part can be subverted by trading Pikachu to another game), just like with Ash.
 Its cry is even replaced with Pokémon Speak provided by its anime voice actor, Ikue Otani.

 - The original three starters can be obtained from NPCs in situations similar to how Ash got his.

-- Brock, Misty, and Blue (aka Gary) uses their anime designs.
+- Brock, Misty, and the rival uses their anime designs.

 - The Gym Leaders' teams have been edited to copy/resemble their anime counterparts.
 This includes cutting Lt.
 Surge's team down to only Raichu and giving Giovanni a Persian for all of his battles.